 What makes the Haute Route unique?

-The Haute Route’s Race Management team’s objective is to deliver events that are the unparalleled ‘professional’ experience for amateur cyclists.
+The Haute Route’s Management team’s objective is to deliver events that are the unparalleled ‘professional’ experience for amateur cyclists.
 Not simply because of the 20,000m of ascent in the most legendary cols of the French Alps, Italian Dolomites, Swiss Alps and Pyrenees – should an Haute Route be considered the amateur equivalent of one of pro cycling’s Grand Tours – but it’s the infrastructure and attention to detail behind the scenes that ensures the Haute Route events stand apart ‘from the crowd’.

-Six years ago, OC Sport’s CEO, Rémi Duchemin and Race Director, Jean-François Alcan, created the Haute Route.
+Six years ago, OC Sport’s CEO, Rémi Duchemin and Course Director, Jean-François Alcan, created the Haute Route.
 Their singular goal, since the inaugural Haute Route Alps event in 2011, has been to offer amateur cyclists the most desirable ‘must-do’ event.
 To that end, the organisation team set out to bring a high level of cycling and event management knowledge and experience, year round, to the planning, organisation, and running of each of the events.

-The ‘professionalism’ of the Haute Route begins with the Race Directors.
-Jean-François Alcan brings years of experience, from working on different cycling races for amateurs, to the design of the stages and routes of the Haute Route Alps and Haute Route Pyrenees.
-From a similar background, and with the knowledge of life as a former professional cyclist, Laurent Bezault brings an equal level of experience and knowledge to his role as Race Director for the Haute Route Dolomites Swiss Alps.
-The exceptional format of the Haute Route is only possible because of the special permissions granted, in negotiations with the Race Directors, by the cities, public authorities and police along the route covered by each event.
+The ‘professionalism’ of the Haute Route begins with the Course Directors.
+Jean-François Alcan brings years of experience, from working on different cycling events for amateurs, to the design of the stages and routes of the Haute Route Alps and Haute Route Pyrenees.
+From a similar background, and with the knowledge of life as a former professional cyclist, Laurent Bezault brings an equal level of experience and knowledge to his role as Course Director for the Haute Route Dolomites Swiss Alps.
+The exceptional format of the Haute Route is only possible because of the special permissions granted, in negotiations with the Course Directors, by the cities, public authorities and police along the route covered by each event.
 These permissions allow for priority right-of-way for riders over all other road users, wherever possible; and are enforced by the 800 volunteer marshals recruited specifically for each Haute Route event.

 Each of the seven stages are timed and ranked, with daily winners in the categories of solo man, solo woman, and team; along with a ‘Coup de Coeur du Jour’ award to the rider in the peloton judged to have best displayed the spirit of the Haute Route that day.
 The overall leaders of the event are easily identified by their special jerseys – yellow, red, or pink, depending on the event – and each member of the leading team proudly displays an insignia on the back of their jersey.
-A concerted effort by the race management team ensures that each of the seven stages are incomparable, including the marathon stage and a mid-week individual time trial; so any rider with designs on topping the overall rankings at the finish must be capable of conquering them all.
+A concerted effort by the management team ensures that each of the seven stages are incomparable, including the marathon stage and a mid-week individual time trial; so any rider with designs on topping the overall rankings at the finish must be capable of conquering them all.

 In addition, every effort is made to ensure that as many kilometres of each stage as possible are timed.
 The only exceptions to this are occasions when the organisers deem that rider safety must take priority: in the case of a dangerous descent, hazardous road surface, or inclement weather, for example.
 To ensure that each stage begins as smoothly as possible, riders are managed at the start in groups of 75-100, to create fluidity within the initial peloton.